amitkvaio/micro-services-ws-1/01-Spring-Cloud-Config-server/ReadMe.md

 * **Purpose:**
   It is a centralized configuration management service for distributed systems (microservices).
-* Instead of keeping application configurations (like database URLs, API keys, feature flags) **inside each microservice**, you store them in **one central place** (often in Git, SVN, or a local file system).
+* Instead of keeping application configurations (like database URLs, API keys, feature flags) **inside each microservice**, we store them in **one central place** (often in Git, SVN, or a local file system).
-* All microservices then **fetch** their configuration from the Config Server at startup (and even at runtime, if you enable refresh).
+* All microservices then **fetch** their configuration from the Config Server at startup (and even at runtime, if we enable refresh).

 ---